 ORIGINS OF CARR’S BEACH

-The origins of Carr’s Beach can be traced back to 1902 when Frederick and Mary Wells Carr purchased 180 acres of farmland on the Annapolis Neck Peninsula.
-While the family farmed the land as early as 1909, the Carr family hosted picnics and church outings and took in boarders.
+The origins of Carr’s Beach can be traced back to 1902, when Frederick and Mary Wells Carr purchased 180 acres of farmland on the Annapolis Neck Peninsula.
+While the family farmed the land as early as 1909, they hosted picnics and church outings and took in boarders.
 In 1926, two years before Frederick Carr’s death, the family founded Carr’s Beach.

-In 1931, Florence Carr Sparrow, one of the daughters who inherited the family’s land, created Sparrow’s Beach just north of Carr’s Beach, and the two resorts operated side by side but as separate businesses.
-Carr’s and Sparrow Beaches attracted thousands of visitors from Philadelphia, Pennsylvania; New York; Baltimore, Maryland; Wilmington, Delaware; Pittsburgh; and Washington, D.C. who frequented the beach for swimming.
-During the week, the Beach hosted summer day camps, church picnics, and other family and community-centered events.
-By three o’clock, however, many visitors made their way to Carr’s Beach Pavilion to dance to the latest hit songs by locally or regionally popular entertainers.
+In 1931, Florence Carr Sparrow, one of the daughters who inherited the family’s land, established Sparrow’s Beach just north of Carr’s Beach.
+The two resorts operated alongside each other, yet remained separate businesses.
+Both Carr’s and Sparrow Beaches drew large crowds from cities like Philadelphia, New York, Baltimore, Wilmington, Pittsburgh, and Washington, D.C., who visited primarily to enjoy swimming.
+During the weekdays, the beach hosted summer day camps, church picnics, and various family and community gatherings.
+By 3 p.m., many visitors would head to Carr’s Beach Pavilion to dance to the latest hits performed by local or regional entertainers.

 In addition to the annual rival dance contests held between African American beachgoers from Washington, D.C. and Annapolis, local residents recalled that whites also visited the beaches, making them two of the first venues in Maryland which developed a sizeable interracial clientele.
 Because of the crowds, the beaches organized their own special police force.
 As a safe and welcoming vacation destination, Carr-Sparrow Beach attracted the attention of people from diverse racial backgrounds who enjoyed good black music.
 Carr’s Beach was often the last stop for the entertainers who played the Howard Theatre in D.C. and/or the Baltimore Royal Theatre before they headed Down South to perform.